Target’s CEO is stepping down as customers turn away | News Channel 3-12

 Cornell’s departure was widely expected.
 Some industry analysts believed Target should bring in an outside voice to lead the company, but it opted for an internal candidate: Cornell will be replaced on February 1, 2026, by Michael Fiddelke, Target’s current chief operating officer.
 Fiddelke started as an intern at Target and has been at the company for 20 years.

+Fiddelke was chosen from a “strong list of external and internal candidates,” Cornell said on a call with analysts Wednesday, adding that he is the “right candidate to lead our business back to growth.”

 Cornell will stay on as executive chairman.
-He took over in 2014 and revitalized Target.
-He oversaw a strategy to remodel stores and strengthen the chain’s online business to compete with Amazon.
+He took over in 2014 and revitalized Target, overseeing a strategy to remodel stores and strengthen the chain’s online business to compete with Amazon.

 But Target has been in a deep slump for years, a result largely of its own strategic missteps.
-The company has also struggled as customers have purchased less of its home goods and clothing, and Target has faced intense competition from Walmart, Amazon and Costco.
+The company has struggled as customers have purchased less of its home goods and clothing.
+Target has also faced intense competition from Walmart, Amazon and Costco.

 Target on Wednesday reported sales fell for the third-straight quarter.
 Shares fell 10% in premarket trading.
 Target’s (TGT) stock is among the worst performing companies in the S&P 500 this year.